FraunhoferIOSB/swap-it-execution-engine/documentation/source/DataObject.rst

 The loopTask receives variable_1 as input from the productionTask and attaches it to the loopTaskObject.
 Variable_1 is specified as input and output for the execution of the loop service (Line 20-25).
 Here, the value of variable_1 ist first read from the DataObject and then used to execute the service.
 As soon as the Service execution completed, the Data Object updates the value of variable_1.
 Since the loopTask features a Loop Condition based on variable_1 (Line 20) the Dispatcher needs access to the variable's value to evaluate the condition.
-Here, the Dispatcher utilizes the ProvideParameter Callback function (ref!!!---) to get the current value of variable_1.
+Here, the Dispatcher utilizes the :ref:`Data Callback` function to get the current value of variable_1.
 In case that the condition is met, the Dispatcher continues scheduling the loop_service.
 As soon as the condition is not met, the loop is completed, and the Dispatcher can continue the execution of subsequent Tasks.

 The simpleTask receives variable_2 and variable_3 as input from the productionTask.
-Here, the variables are attached to the simpleTaskObject and used as input and output for the simple_service (Line 33,34).
+Here, the variables are attached to the simpleTaskObject and used as input and output for the simple_service (Line 33-34).
 In addition, the simple_service receives a literal input that does not appear in the Data Object (Line 35-37).
 The values of variable_2 and variable_3 are updated after the service execution completes.
 Since both variables are defined as Task output, they are transmitted from the simpleTask to the productiontask, as soon as the execution of the simpleTask completes.